HSF/phoenix/guides/developers/custom-event-data-loader.md

 1. [`CMSObjects`](../../packages/phoenix-event-display/src/loaders/objects/cms-objects.ts) (processed and loaded through `CMSLoader`)
     1. MuonChambers

-A function can be defined to construct an object from some parameters which can then be added to the scene through a loader.
 The following code defines a mechanism to contruct a custom object which is later sent to the event display by the custom loader in the next section.

 `custom-objects.ts`